JetBrains/guide/site/webstorm/tips/npm-install-suggestions/index.md

 thumbnail: ./thumbnail.png
 cardThumbnail: ./card.png
 screenshot: ./tip.png
-leadin: >
+---
 If dependencies in *package.json* changed after the update from Version Control, WebStorm will suggest running *npm* or *yarn install*.
----